 Play Around in Prompt Hardening

-Editing Prompt Injection Tests
+Editing Prompt Injection Probes

-You can use the Test Editor to:
+You can use the Probe Editor to:

 • Define prompt injection and adversarial attack patterns.